Microchip-MPLAB-Harmony/usb_apps_host/apps/hub_cdc_hid/readme.md

 ### <a name="config_15"></a> [Curiosity PIC32MZ EF 2.0 Development Board](https://www.microchip.com/Developmenttools/ProductDetails/DM320209)

 - Connect the USB device to the "TARGET USB" connector (J201) using a USB Type-A Female to micro-B male cable  (This cable is not included in the kit).
-- LED1 is controlled by the attched USB Mouse.
+- LED1 is controlled by the attached USB Mouse.
-- LED1, LED2, and LED3 are controlled by the attched USB CDC Device.
+- LED1, LED2, and LED3 are controlled by the attached USB CDC Device.

 ### <a name="config_16"></a> [PIC32MZ Embedded Connectivity with FPU (EF) Starter Kit](https://www.microchip.com/Developmenttools/ProductDetails/DM320007)

 - Connect the USB Hub to the Type A connector J5, which is located on the top side of the starter kit.
-- LED1 is controlled by the attched USB Mouse.
+- LED1 is controlled by the attached USB Mouse.
-- LED1, LED2, and LED3 are controlled by the attched USB CDC Device.
+- LED1, LED2, and LED3 are controlled by the attached USB CDC Device.

 ## Running the Application